fb-multimedia/D8-dbs-sass-installer/README.md

 At the end of the process you should read
 <pre>Cache rebuild complete.  [ok]</pre>

-Then you should find your theme by default in drupal.
+Then you should find your theme in a new themes/custom folder.
+The theme should be activated by default in drupal.

 ## Details
 For details see the post (in french)